 Tethered gestures.
-The avatar lipsyncs, makes facial expressions, moves their head, and uses the keyboard and mouse, mirroring the captured motions and actions of the streamer.
-Examples of tethered gestures in Fig. 1 are the right hand pressing on the keyboard (c) and the head position and view direction in (a).
+The avatar lipsyncs, makes facial expressions, moves their head, and uses the keyboard and mouse, mirroring the captured movements of the streamer.
+Examples of tethered gestures include the head position and the view direction in Fig. 1 (a).

 Inferred gestures.
 The avatar also makes gestures which are not a direct replica but rather a result of the streamer's actions.
-Beat gestures are inferred from the streamer's speech, and, although they do not carry semantic information, they enhance the rhythm of the speech and serve as attention cues [22].
-Iconic gestures are also inferred from the speech, and they evoke specific ideas based on conventions of nonverbal communication [46]; for example, the avatar waves their hand to greet the viewer, shrugs their shoulders to express doubt or indifference, or grabs their head when startled by a realization or an adverse event.
+Beat gestures are inferred from the streamer's speech, and, although they do not carry semantic information, they enhance the rhythm of the speech and serve as attention cues [27].
+Iconic gestures are also inferred from the speech, and they evoke specific ideas based on nonverbal communication conventions [56]; for example, the avatar waves their hand to greet the viewer, shrugs their shoulders to express doubt or indifference, or grabs their head when startled.
 Emotion gestures are facial expressions that the avatar makes based on the inferred emotional state of the VTuber.
 Examples of inferred gestures in Fig. 1 are the frustration gesture (b) and the shocked expression with the beat gesture (c).